neverRare/butter/doc/language/function.md

 ## Calling

 Calling executes the body of a function.
 Within the arguments, you can use either record syntax (named arguments) or tuple syntax (unnamed arguments).
+We cannot have mix of named and unnamed arguments.

 ```butter
 report_favorite(name, favorite) => {